google/WebFundamentals/src/content/en/updates/2018/07/pwacompat.md

   }
 </style>

-You've designed a webapp, built its code and service worker, and finally added the [Web App Manifest](/web/fundamentals/web-app-manifest/) to describe how it should behave when 'installed' on a user's device.
-This includes things like high-resolution icons to use for e.g. a mobile phone's launcher or app switcher, or how your webapp should start when opened from the user's home screen.
+You've designed a web app, wrote its code and service worker, and finally added the [Web App Manifest](/web/fundamentals/web-app-manifest/) to describe how it should behave when 'installed' on a user's device.
+This includes things like high-resolution icons to use for e.g. a mobile phone's launcher or app switcher, or how your web app should start when opened from the user's home screen.

 And while many browsers will respect the Web App Manifest, not every browser will load or respect